BUMETCS673/cs673olf25project-cs673olf25_team4/team.md

 I really hope our app will be helpful and make life easier for people.
 I’m super excited to work with my teammates, and it’s also my first time trying a Python project with front-end and back-end separation.

+## Zhehao Liao - Requirement Leader

+My name is Zhehao Liao, and I am pursuing a Master's degree in Computer Science at Boston University.
+My background is in Mathematics and Applied Mathematics, with experience in machine learning.

+I am particularly interested in applying software engineering practices to real-world applications, such as our Beatmap project.
+I am excited to ensure that our design aligns with user needs and to collaborate with my teammates so that we can deliver a system that is both useful and user-friendly.